Biba: Lifestyle App for Family Physical Activity

 ROLE: RESEARCH MANAGER

-I was Research and Development Manager for Social Media Analytics software, ARGO.
-I designed the feature spec for ARGO's proprietary scoring and sentiment engine and managed the research team responsible for the engine's development.
+I was the Research and Development Manager for Social Media Analytics software, ARGO where I designed the feature spec for ARGO's proprietary scoring and sentiment engine and managed the research team responsible for the engine's development.

 The engine itself was not only capable of providing a 'score' for one's campaign, both independently and as measured against its peers, but it also featured a 2-prong sentiment system.
 The first prong consisted of a dual-layer syntactical engine specifically engineered for social media discourse: the first layer providing general sentiment (neg/pos/neu) with the second providing a detailed attitude break-down per segment.